RolandCsibrei/babylonjs-google-maps-overlay-view/readme.md

 - Synchronize 3D objects with map movements and zoom
 - Easy integration with existing Google Maps projects

-## Installation - only if you going to use in your own project
+## Installation - only if you are going to use this in your own project

 Copy the `src/overlay` directory to your project.